|SUBMITTING YOUR MANUSCRIPT TO

 work you have a better chance of being published if it appeals to us.
 How can you tell?
 Try

-with fresh and compelling language and imagery.
-Like Emily, we want to feel the tops of our
+compelling language and imagery.
+Like Emily, we want to feel the tops of our heads coming

-heads coming off when we read!
-We are far more interested in how you write than what you
+off when we read!
+We are far more interested in how you write than what you write about.

-write about.
-We tend to favor thematic collections over works that are simply assemblages of
+We tend to favor thematic collections over works that are simply assemblages of individual

 How not to get accepted?
 We almost never publish verse that is overtly sexual, self-